 Although most of Canada is no longer under lockdown restrictions, their monthly online spending continues to increase.
 Marketing statistics from Canada show that it has grown to nearly $5.5 billion!

 In contrast, a study by Paypal, the main reasons some Canadians prefer in-store shopping are shipping costs (53%), delivery time (51%), and the preference of picking out their purchase in person (50%).

 Canada is one of the global leaders in the digital ad market, with industries like automotive, finance, and retail paving the way.
 Experts predict even higher digital marketing industry growth as Canada’s advertising industry keeps increasing online ad investments and internet ad revenue.

 6. Internet advertising revenue in Canada totalled $8.76 billion in 2019.

 Internet marketing statistics show this to be the highest Internet ad revenue in Canada, with a year-on-year increase of 15%.
 Marketers are currently spending more ad dollars on digital promotion than ever.
 In fact, digital marketing facts from 2020 verify that internet-related advertising was responsible for more than 54% of advertising expenditure in Canada.

-7. Marketing statistics from 2021 project that digital ad spending in Canada will reach $9.58 billion.
+7. Marketing statistics from 2021 projected that digital ad spending in Canada would reach $9.58 billion.

 Digital advertising is currently one of the most widely used forms of marketing, and Canada is one of the largest markets in the world.
 Moreover, data suggests that digital ad expenditure will likely surpass the $12 billion mark in Canada by 2024.